Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 ### Create a payment method in Order Management

-If the existing payment methods in *POS* are not appropriate for your special needs, you can create a custom payment method.
+If the existing payment methods in *Venduo POS* are not appropriate for your special needs, you can create a custom payment method.
 Therefore, you have to create a new payment method in the *Order Management* module first.

 #### Prerequisites